 Witch house was goth for the popular kids, who used to beat on goths at school, but were now belatedly coming to terms with the darkness in their own world.
 Also called drag, haunted house, or "rape gaze" (as it was briefly and shamefully known, well done to whoever coined that one), the genre - a combination of shoegaze, industrial music and trippy hip-hop - had its origins sowed by Pictureplane's Travis Egedy.
 In 2009 Egedy started making "occult-based house music" with a friend as a "half-assed conceptual joke" that quickly "turned into something real".

 "Different people started posting about it on blogs, and it sort of became an internet meme," Egedy told the AV Club.
 "People [began] treating it like this actual genre".
-Fred Durst - aging, long irrelevant and increasingly starting to resemble George Galloway - recently posted a video of himself listening to SALEM three years too late.
+Fred Durst - aging, long irrelevant and increasing starting to resemble George Galloway - recently posted a video of himself listening to SALEM three years too late.
 You know that it's still tricking people.

 The worst thing to come out of the entire affair, however, is Alt-J, who named themselves after the Mac keyboard shortcut for a triangle.
 Had all Witch House acts not called themselves △△††△△ or some shit, then maybe we'd never have had to hear "Tessellate" on every car advert from now until the end of time.
 We can dream, can't we?